 That is the next question you should be asking yourself before deciding which set of CNC plans you will build from.
 You probably have some ideas for things you want to make with your CNC machine.
 This will help determine which machine you should get.
 There are two main considerations here: 1.
 How big are the parts that you intend to make?
 2. What raw materials will the parts be made from?

-If you are only doing woodworking or machining plastics, then you don’t need to rule out any of the machines.
+If you are only doing woodworking or machining plastics, then you do not need to rule out any of the machines.
 On the other hand, for machining harder materials like soft metals (aluminum, brass, copper) a stiffer, higher performance machine will work best.
 CNC routers aren’t ideal for milling harder metals like steel, although it can be done with certain machines at very low material removal rates (meaning, very time consuming).
-If your primary goal is to machine metals, you should be looking for a milling machine rather than a CNC router.
+If your primary goal is to machine metals, you should consider looking at CNC milling machines rather than CNC routers.

-There is a wide range of performance in the machines that can be built from plans.
-Some machines would be considered purely educational or hobby machines, while others can be used by small businesses to do production work.
+There is a wide range of performance across the various machines that can be built from plans.
+On the lower end of the spectrum, some machines would only be considered useful for learning about CNC or for light hobby use, while others can be used by small businesses to do production work.
 So how do you define performance of a cnc machine?
-It comes down to accuracy, precision, repeatability, and speed, acceleration, and material removal rates.
-You could also add a discussion of finish quality, vibration, and stiffness, but we’ll save those details for another article.
+It comes down to accuracy, precision, repeatability, speed, acceleration, and material removal rates.
+You could also add a discussion of finish quality, vibration, and stiffness, but those details will be saved for another article.

 Accuracy refers to the difference between the dimensions of a machined part and the dimensions of the design (CAD model or drawings).
 Accuracy depends on the precision and repeatability of the machine.